Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Conclusion

 \section{Conclusion}

-Based on our first in-the-wild empirical studies of IMRSP using our open-source exploratory game probe series MOFA, we found that MOFA demonstrates IMRSP's potential as a new paradigm of highly social and engaging exertion-based play in public spaces, as verified through observations of social phenomena and dynamics.
-By comparing online reviews with onsite gameplay experiences, we identified key challenges in social acceptance and environmental factors that influence adoption.
+This work presents our in-the-wild empirical studies of immersive mixed reality street play (IMRSP) using our open-source exploratory game probe series MOFA.
+Our findings demonstrate IMRSP's potential as a new paradigm for highly social and engaging exertion-based play in public spaces, supported by observations of rich social phenomena and dynamics.
+By comparing online reviews with on-site gameplay experiences, we identified key challenges in social acceptance and environmental factors affecting adoption.
 These insights inform our suggested next steps and research agenda for IMRSP.
-We concluded that despite its novelty and highly engaging social nature, the widespread acceptance of IMRSP in public spaces may take longer than anticipated due to the inherent power imbalance created by MR headsets.
+We conclude that, despite its engaging social nature, widespread acceptance of IMRSP may take longer than anticipated due to social, ethical, safety, and privacy concerns.

+\begin{acks} This research was funded by Holo Interactive.
+We thank Yuchen Zhang and Sizheng Hao from Holo Interactive for developing the MOFA system.
+We extend our gratitude to Professor Steve Benford and Professor Gisela Reyes-Cruz from Mixed Reality Lab at University of Nottingham for their valuable advice and suggestions.
+We especially thank Eva Yutzu Chen for assisting with user testing.
+We are grateful to students from the School of Design and Innovation at China Academy of Art, IDM and ITP students from New York University, and 706 Youth Community in Dali, China for supporting our user tests.
+Additionally, we appreciate the participants from SIGGRAPH, CHI, CHI Play, and UbiComp/ISWC onsite exhibitions for their valuable feedback that helped improve the system. \end{acks}